microsoft/nni/docs/en_US/HowToImplementTrainingService.md

 ## System architecture
 ![](../img/NNIDesign.jpg)

 The brief system architecture of NNI is shown in the picture.
-NNIManager is the core management module of system, in charge of calling TrainingService to manage job and the communication between job and algorithm module.
+NNIManager is the core management module of system, in charge of calling TrainingService to manage trial jobs and the communication between different modules.
 Dispatcher is a message processing center responsible for message dispatch.
 TrainingService is a module to manage trial jobs, it communicates with nniManager module, and has different instance according to different training platform.
-For the time being, NNI supports local platfrom, [remote server platfrom](RemoteMachineMode.md), [PAI platfrom](PAIMode.md), [kubeflow platform](KubeflowMode.md) and [FrameworkController platfrom](FrameworkController.md).
+For the time being, NNI supports local platfrom, [remote platfrom](RemoteMachineMode.md), [PAI platfrom](PAIMode.md), [kubeflow platform](KubeflowMode.md) and [FrameworkController platfrom](FrameworkController.md).
 In this document, we introduce the brief design of TrainingService.
 If users want to add a new TrainingService instance, they just need to complete a child class to implement TrainingService, don't need to understand the code detail of NNIManager, Dispatcher or other modules.

 ## Folder structure of code